 But 1-54’s biggest draw is its wide and diverse range of artworks.
 Tickets to this event can be booked online and range between £10 and £25 ($14 and $34 USD).

 Details: The Contemporary Art Fair will take place on the 16th and 17th October from 10:00 – 20:00 (Day 1) and 10:00 – 18:00 (Day 2) | Location: Somerset House, London

 London is home to some of the best museums in Europe.
 One of the best ways to experience these museums is after dark once the school parties have gone.

 Many of London’s museums keep their doors open after hours for talks, workshops, performances, and more.
 Many of the museums are free to visit, making it a fun and inexpensive evening outing.

-From an evening botanical tour at Kew Gardens to a multisensory experience at the Saatchi Gallery, here’s our pick of the best Museum at Night events in London.
+From an evening botanical tour at Kew Gardens to a multisensory experience at the Saatchi Gallery, here’s our pick of the best Museums at Night events in London.

 21. Saatchi Gallery

-The Saatchi Gallery runs a series of events throughout the autumn months.
-The first is the RHS Botanical Art and Photography Show, which runs between 18th September and 3rd October.
+The Saatchi Gallery runs a series of events throughout the months of Autumn in London.
+The first is the RHS Botanical Art and Photography Show, which runs between 18th of September and 3rd of October.